How Do Shares Work in a Startup: Everything You Need to Know

 The shares that have been given or sold to people within the company (e.g. subsequent investors) are called issued and outstanding shares.
 Without including stock options, the number of shares issued amounts to 100 percent of the company's equity.

 If you need help understanding how shares work in a startup, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.